shakfu/py-js/README.md

 Note: it would normally be considered redundant to install two different python3 externals in your project.
 Nontheless, it's good to demonstrate that they can be used together if required.

-As a side note: if there is a need to codesign / notarize the standalone, there are scripts in `py-js/source/py/scripts` to make this a lit easier.
+As a side note: if there is a need to codesign / notarize the standalone, there are scripts in `py-js/source/py/scripts` to make this a little easier.
 Alternatively, you can check out a [sister project](https://github.com/shakfu/maxutils)  which also aims to make this less painful.

 Please read on for further details about what the py-js externals can do.